Pull to refresh

 Overview

 No country has acknowledged conducting a nuclear test since 1998.
-But on February 6, 2026, the United States accused China of secretly breaking that taboo—claiming Beijing detonated a nuclear device at its Lop Nur test site in June 2020 and masked the explosion using underground caverns that muffle seismic waves.
+On February 6, 2026, the United States accused China of secretly breaking that taboo by detonating a nuclear device at its Lop Nur test site in June 2020.
+Beijing masked the explosion using underground caverns that muffle seismic waves.

 Key Indicators